Pioneer-001/Lypha-OS/AKivili/Resonant_Games/Metaphor_vs_Persona_Log.md

 The game asks:

-> "What if the system itself is your real enemy?"
+> *“What if the system itself is your real enemy?”*

 Metaphor is: